Woodlands, Singapore: Rail

 The travelling time from Woodlands MRT station to City Hall MRT station in the central business district is approximately 40 minutes.

 Woodlands Train Checkpoint is linked by a shuttle train to Johor Bahru Sentral station in Malaysia across the causeway.
-It is planned to be replaced by a rapid transit link, the Johor Bahru–Singapore Rapid Transit System, will have its Singapore terminus at Woodlands North MRT station, improving access between Johor Bahru and Singapore.
+It is planned to be replaced by a rapid transit link, the Johor Bahru–Singapore Rapid Transit System, which will have its Singapore terminus at Woodlands North MRT station, improving access between Johor Bahru and Singapore.

 Bus

 Under the government's plans to develop a new town centre in the geographical centre of Woodlands, the town's bus interchange was relocated from the previous Woodlands Town Centre to the current town centre at Woodlands Square in 1996.
 This bus interchange, the Woodlands Regional Bus Interchange, was the first underground bus interchange in Singapore, having been built under the Woodlands MRT station.
 It was built this way to maximise space.

 In 2016, Woodlands Temporary Bus Interchange was opened to facilitate renovation work at the former bus interchange, which included connecting it to the Thomson-East Coast Line.
 All bus services relocated to the temporary interchange.
 The former bus interchange, which is now known as the Woodlands Integrated Transport Hub, had reopened on 13 June 2021 as the 11th integrated transport hub in Singapore.